dekoza/mtgpl/RIX.rst

 :mtgtip:`Forerunner of the Legion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/0/10718d37-63d4-44b7-9450-5d49cffce944.jpg?1555039699|https://scryfall.com/card/rix/9/forerunner-of-the-legion?utm_source=api>`
-   When Forerunner of the Legion enters the battlefield, you may search your library for a Vampire card, reveal it, then shuffle your library and put that card on top of it.
+   When Forerunner of the Legion enters the battlefield, you may search your library for a Vampire card, reveal it, then shuffle and put that card on top.

    Whenever another Vampire enters the battlefield under your control, target creature gets +1/+1 until end of turn.